-The Group provides rolling stock and rolling stock related services to TOCs and FOCs companies who operate rail concessions for periods that are typically between seven and ten years.
-Accordingly, consideration of long-term consequences are an inherent part of the Company's decision making processes.
+The Group provides rolling stock and rolling stock related services to TOCs and FOCs companies who operate rail concessions for periods that vary from TOC to TOC but usually include a core term of between two and four years.
+Those NRCs that have a shorter initial term normally have options (exercisable by DfT) allowing them to be extended by up to a further four years.
+Those contracts with a longer initial term normally have options allowing DfT to shorten the term of the NRC subject to a minimum period elapsing, which is typically three years.
+Accordingly, consideration of longterm consequences are an inherent part of the Company's decision making processes.
 As a privately-owned company held by an infrastructure investor, the Board considers that the interests of the Company and its shareholder are aligned in seeking sustainable value creation over the longer term through the Group's operations, promoting long-term strategic decision-making.